puzzle/cryptopus/README.md

 [![Cryptopus CI build](https://github.com/puzzle/cryptopus/actions/workflows/build.yml/badge.svg)](https://github.com/puzzle/cryptopus/actions/workflows/build.yml)
 # Welcome to Cryptopus

+## Cryptopus is no longer actively maintained

+We have decided not to continue developing Cryptopus.

+Thanks for all the support throughout the years.

+We will leave this repository open for a while before archiving it, in case someone wants to maintain it.

+## About

 Cryptopus is a Ruby on Rails web application for storing and sharing passwords and other sensitive data.
 All data is stored encrypted in a database, safe from third party access.